 What Is It?

-College & Career Signing Day 2022 was incredible!
-We celebrated 64 high school seniors from our county who are headed off to a trade school, the military, a community college, a four year university, or to chase the dream of entrepreneurship.
-We are processing the images and video from this year’s event and can’t wait to share them with you.
-You can view initial glimpses of the event on our Facebook page.
+College & Career Signing Day 2023 took place on Wednesday, May 10 at Sequoia Middle School in the McLaughlin Auditorium.
+We celebrated 66 high school seniors from our county who are headed off to over 40 unique institutions – a trade school, the military, a community college, a four year university, or to chase the dream of entrepreneurship.

-Check out the replay from College & Career Signing Day 2022!
+Check out the REPLAY and a HIGHLIGHT video from College & Career Signing Day 2023:

 Goals of the event